joaomanaia/ExprK/README.md

 # ExprK
-A simple mathematical expression evaluator for Kotlin and Java, written in Kotlin.
+A simple Kotlin Multiplatform mathematical expression evaluator.

 ### Features:
 * Uses BigDecimal for calculations and results